 The functions of the CIS, can be better understood if clinical care is envisaged as a series of data management activities.
 The main steps are:

-- Data collection (gathering, capture, input, entry)
+- Data collection (gathering, input, entry)

-- Data storage (accumulate and make available)
+- Data storage (capture, accumulate and make available)

-- Data extraction (retrieval, output)
+- Data extraction (retrieval, re-arrangement)

-- Data transmission (submission, retrieval)
+- Data transmission (submission, transfer, retrieval)

-- Data presentation (display, view)
+- Data presentation (GUI, display, views, reports)

 - Data analysis and interpretation (use)